rayrayraykk/agentscope-runtime/cookbook/en/sandbox/sandbox.md

 ### (Optional) Built the Docker Images from Scratch

 If you prefer to build the Docker images yourself or need custom modifications, you can build them from scratch.
-Please refer to {doc}`sandbox_advanced` for detailed instructions.
+Please refer to {doc}`advanced` for detailed instructions.

 ## Sandbox Usage